mrockwood/mikerockwood.com/docs/MAINTAINING.md

 ## IndieWeb and Webmentions

-The site currently publishes an Atom feed and includes h-card/microformat markup.
-Webmention fetch and send workflows exist, but the fetched JSON is not currently rendered by the templates.
-Treat changes to those workflows as integration changes and verify both the feed and the public URLs after a deployment.

-The IndieAuth and receiving Webmention links in `templates/base.html` are currently scaffolding.
-Enable them only after the corresponding service and endpoints have been verified.
+The site publishes an Atom feed and uses h-card/h-entry microformats.
+It advertises a webmention.io receiving endpoint, fetches received data, and sends mentions from the production feed, but it does not currently render received mentions.
+IndieAuth endpoints are advertised, but authentication is not a supported site feature until the corresponding service and endpoints are verified.
+Treat changes to these integrations as deployment-sensitive changes.